ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 The solution of securing the falcor-routes requires some changes in our current implementation, so on each request before doing the opration we will check if we have got from the client a correct token, and if the user who is making the call has ability to edit (in our case it means that if anyone has a role as an editor and is authenticated correctly with his username and password, then he can add/edit/delete an article).

+#### What is JSON Graph and a JSON envelop in Falcor

+As the falcor's documentation state: "JSON Graph is a convention for modeling graph information as a JSON object.
+Applications that use Falcor represent all their domain data as a single JSON Graph object".

+In general, JSON Graph's in falcor is a valid JSON with some new features.
+To be more exact, JSON Graph introduces new types of data besides string, number or boolean.
+The new data types in Falcor is called a sentinel.
+We will try to explain them later in that chapter.

+Generally, the second thing that is important to understand in falcor are the JSON envelops.
+The great thing is that it works out of the box, so you don't have to worry too much about it... but if you want to know what iti is the short and sweet answer is: the JSON envelops helps sending JSON's model via http's protocol.
+It's a way between transfering the data from front-end to backend (with .call, .set, .get methods).
+The same, before backend (after processing a request's detail) before sending the improved model's details to the client-side, the falcor put it into an "envelope" so it can be easily transfered via network.

+The good analogy (but not perfect) for the JSON envelop is that, you put a written list into envelop because you don't want to send some valuable information over from point A to point B - the network doesn't care what you send in that envelop.
+The most important thing is that the sender and the receiver knows the context of the application model.

+You can find more information about the JSON's graph and envelop at: http://netflix.github.io/falcor/documentation/jsongraph.html

 ### Improving our falcor code on front-end